rule

 Text 3

-Born from the body of Vyâsa and in no way inferior to him in greatness, he with all his heart took shelter of Lord Krishna and followed those devoted to Him.
+Born of the body of Vyâsa and in no way inferior to him in greatness, he with all his heart took shelter of Lord Krishna and followed the souls devoted to Him.

 Born from the body of Vyâsa and in no way inferior to him in greatness, he with all his heart took shelter of Lord Krishna and followed those devoted to Him.
 (Vedabase)